Where can I find out how to obtain a visa to work as a registered nurse in Canada?

 What are the employment prospects in Canada?

 Nursing employment is growing after several years of health-care restructuring and hospital downsizing.
 RNs with skills and experience in specialty areas (e.g., emergency, critical care and operating room) and those willing to work in smaller or isolated communities are in the most demand.
 CNA is predicting a continued shortage of nurses for the future.

 Where can I obtain information about becoming licensed to practise nursing in Canada?

 Unlike many other countries, the registration of nurses does not occur at the national level.
 RNs are licensed in the province or territory in which they work.
 You can request a prior learning assessment and application forms from any provincial or territorial regulatory body.

-Quebec nurses have their own exam.
-For further information, contact the Ordre des infirmières et infirmiers du Québec.
+Quebec nurses will continue to use their own exam.
+For further information, please contact the Ordre des infirmières et infirmiers du Québec.

-You require language proficiency to become an RN in Canada.
+Varied language proficiencies are required to become an RN in Canada.
 Bilingualism (French and English) is an asset.
 Candidates must have knowledge of French to practise in Quebec.
 In New Brunswick, Manitoba and Ontario, candidates must be proficient in either French or English.
-Employment and nursing education programs for unilingual French speaking nurses are available in Quebec and in certain areas in New Brunswick, Manitoba and Ontario.
-In these provinces, the Canadian RN exam may be written in either French or English.
+Employment and nursing education programs for French speaking nurses are available in Quebec and in certain areas of New Brunswick, Manitoba and Ontario.
 The other provinces and territories require proficiency in English.

 Midwifery is a recognized profession in British Columbia, Alberta, Manitoba, Ontario, Quebec and Nova Scotia.
 For further information, please refer to the Canadian Association of Midwives.